lavavu/LavaVu/README.md

 ### Dependencies ###

-To build the python interface requires swig (http://www.swig.org/)
+* To use with python requires python 2.7+ and NumPy

-For video output, requires: libavcodec, libavformat, libavutil, libswscale
+* For video output, requires: libavcodec, libavformat, libavutil, libswscale (from FFmpeg / libav)

-TODO:

-Releases: prebuilt versions for Windows, Mac, Linux
+* To build the python interface from source requires swig (http://www.swig.org/)

 ### Who do I talk to? ###